 Montego Bay

-Montego Bay is one of the easiest areas for many Jamaica vacations because it has a major international airport, a wide range of resorts, popular beaches, golf, restaurants, nightlife, and easy access to several excursions.
+Montego Bay is one of the easiest areas for many Jamaica vacations because it has a major international airport, a wide range of resorts, popular beaches, golf, restaurants, nightlife, and access to several excursions.

 Negril

 Negril is best known for Seven Mile Beach, beautiful sunsets, beach bars, cliffside views, and a more relaxed pace.
-Jamaica’s tourism board describes Negril as the “Capital of Casual,” which fits the area well.

 This is a strong choice for travelers who want long beach walks, calmer water, sunset views, and a more laid-back vacation.
-It can work well for couples, beach lovers, and travelers who want less resort intensity.
+It can work well for couples, beach lovers, honeymoon-style trips, and travelers who want less resort intensity.

 Ocho Rios